Fabtech logo

 • Purchase a practice exam: You can buy a practice test for the CMRP and/or the CMRT with a 30-day or 60-day SMRP subscription.
 Members pay $146.70 for a 30-day subscription or $176.40 for a 60-day subscription.
 Non-members can also buy a practice exam — the 30-day subscription is $163, and the 60-day subscription is $196.

 • Read the study guides provided by SMRP: SMRP’s online library contains downloadable documents you’ll need to study for the exam.
-These include the “SMRP Body of Knowledge,” information on best practices and presentations from past conferences and metrics.
+These include the “SMRP Body of Knowledge,” information on best practices, product presentations and resources from past conferences.
 All materials are free to members, with varying costs for non-members.

 • Attend an SMRP workshop or webinar: Every year, SMRP offers live webinars through its Professional Development Webinar Program as well as more than 140 on-demand webinars available through the SMRP Library.
 All webinars go through a rigorous evaluation and peer review process to ensure alignment with the organization’s mission.
 All SMRP webinars are free to members.
 Non-members can purchase a webinar for a fee.